30 Best Foods for Constipation Relief

 Plums may be the younger, fuller, version of prunes, but they will still help you get the job done.
 They're a high source of naturally occurring sorbitol and even make the list of best-ever fat-burning foods!

-“Cooking fresh artichokes or topping pizza with artichoke hearts is a great way to increase fiber consumption,” Dr. Levy explains. “ “Artichokes also contain a high amount of antioxidants which may help prevent cancer.”
+"Cooking fresh artichokes or topping pizza with artichoke hearts is a great way to increase fiber consumption," Dr. Levy explains.
+"Artichokes also contain a high amount of antioxidants which may help prevent cancer."
 They can also fight off high blood pressure thanks to their magnesium and potassium amounts, he says.
 More reason to dig on into some homemade spinach artichoke dip, too!

 A bowl of oatmeal is a great way to get the digestive tract moving in the morning.
 A cup of oats gives you a whopping 16 grams of fiber and there are plenty of ways to make oats for weight loss.
 Just stay away from the instant stuff in envelopes, which is usually packed with sugar.